gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 Use of the alternate title is limited to the "See also" sidebar.

 > [!note]
 > Think carefully before setting the `alt_title`.
-Use it only when absolutely necessary.
+Use it only when necessary.

 ## Code examples